pangeo-data/education-material/learningtracks/README.md

 Hmmm... what does "A.R.D." stand for?

+In all that ensues: The central idea of pangeo education is: Don't learn magic spells; rather: learn to debug.
+This is to avoid the frustration and lost time when those magic spells inevitably don't work.

 # Learning Tracks

-- Deployment Engineer: You want to build and manage a Pangeo instance
+- **Deployment Engineer**: You want to build and manage a Pangeo instance
-- Research Team Lead: You want to lead your group in using a Pangeo instance for your research
+- **Research Team Lead**: You want to lead your group in using a Pangeo instance for your research
-- Researcher: You want to use a Pangeo instance for your research
+- **Researcher**: You want to use a Pangeo instance for your research
-- Data Publisher: You want to create an ***analysis-ready*** dataset
+- **Data Publisher**: You want to create an ***analysis-ready*** dataset

 ## First things first